ethanpark0726/Web_Crawling-AKiPS-/README.md

 # Web_Crawling-AKiPS
 AKiPS is a network monitoring tool using SNMP.
 Usually I need to know the specific MIB or data search syntax provided by AKiPS to get some information.
-Since the dashboard already displays a lot of information, I thought it would be good to use web crawling.
+Since the dashboard already displays a lot of valuable information, I thought it would be good to use web crawling to gather information dynamically.

 ## Main logic
   - Reqeust a device list to AKiPS